-LABELS WILL BE VERIFIED https://www.azed.gov/improvement

-b.
+- 2. Under the Elementary and Secondary Education Act (reauthorized as Every Student Succeeds Act), §4204(f), Arizona funds are distributed equitably among geographic areas within the State, including urban and rural communities.
+LABELS WILL BE VERIFIED https://nces.ed.gov/ccd/schoolmap - a.
 A 21st CCLC program that serves students attending a rural school within Arizona will earn additional priority points.
 Schools with a "City" or Suburb" Urban Classification will earn 0 additional priority points.
 Schools with a "Town" Rural Classification will earn 4 additional priority points.
 Schools with a "Rural" Rural Classification will earn 6 additional priority points.
 Select the current classification that applies to the school.
 The table below has the Rural Classifications.